 2021 marked a significant change in the composition of uranium market participants, which began to put upward pressure on the uranium spot price.
 Yellowcake PLC in the UK and the Sprott Uranium Trust, successor to the Uranium Participation Fund began to aggressively purchase larger volumes of uranium to hold for investment purposes.
-From August 2021 to March 2023, Sprott increased its uranium holdings from 18 million lbs. to approximately 61.6 million lbs.
-Many former producing uranium companies, in addition to exploration and development companies also began purchasing physical uranium to hold in inventory for investment purposes, resulting in the spot price increasing above US\$52.00 lb. in October.
-Markets have experienced increased volatility in the first half of 2022, but spot prices have remained firmly above US\$40 lb. since the beginning of 2022.
+From August 2021 to May2023, Sprott increased its uranium holdings from 18 million lbs. to approximately 61.7 million lbs.
+Many former producing uranium companies, in addition to exploration and development companies also began purchasing physical uranium to hold in inventory for investment purposes, resulting in the spot price increasing to US\$53.40 lb. i May.
 TD Securities is forecasting an average uranium spot price of US\$54 in 2023 and US\$58 in 2024.
 Strong contracting volumes is expected to increase the long-term price to US\$65 in 2024.
-It can generally be concluded that the uranium sector has achieved its best momentum than at any time over the past 15 years.
+With future uncovered requirements continuing to grow, it can generally be concluded that the uranium sector has achieved its best momentum than at any time over the past 15 years